zachmarmolejo/Cognition/README.md

 # Cognition
 Cognition is an advanced Retrieval-Augmented Generation (RAG) service.
-It can be used to leverage data for specialized knowledge and will allow you to reference source information.
+It is used with external data for specialized knowledge and will allow you to reference source information.
 In my case I use the service for offensive security related topics, however the data I use will not be provided in this project.
 This however will be a usable project for your own data to be leveraged.

 # Project Info
 This RAG service uses the following open source projects: